 I’m sure you’ve heard this before about packing for Alaska: It’s all about wearing layers.
 Here’s where I have the most fun.

-T-Shirts.
+Comfy T-Shirts.
 Definitely bring two or three.
 I wear them under sweaters, to sleep in and to the gym.
 Multi-use items for sure.

 These are great for a multitude of reasons.
 You can wear them over anything and at any time.
-Buy tunic tops for Alaska with enough room in the arms so you can wear a layer or two underneath.
+Get tunic tops for Alaska with enough room in the arms so you can wear a layer or two underneath.
 That’s another reason why I love my tunic crew-neck tops – they’re great for layering.

 In the evening, you can dress up a dark colored tunic with a signature necklace (costume jewelry only, please) or a scarf and those nice black jeans.
 It’s Alaska!
 No need to get decked out to the nines.
 Unless of course you want to and your suitcase agrees.

 Instead, I found and will bring two lighter-weight knit crew neck sweaters.
 They were on sale at Old Navy for $18.
 I’ll almost always wear the silky mock turtleneck underneath.
-If my neck gets cold, the rest of me freezes.
+When my neck gets cold, the rest of me freezes.
 Plus a scarf.

 And I’m sure I’ll end up buying a flannel shirt or a knit sweater somewhere along the way.
 Pack less – buy more.

-Accessories you really should pack for an Alaska cruise
+Accessories to Pack for an Alaska cruise

 You know…those extras that are sometimes forgotten…until you absolutely need them.
 So I’ve added these essentials to the packing list.

 Don’t leave home without at least one.
 The easiest and most packable is a knitted ski cap (beanie) or a floppy 100% wool beret.
 They can scrunch up and fit into your pocket if you get too warm.

 YES!
 A necessity.
 And…so you don’t have to constantly take them on and off to take photos with your iPhone or Android, I really suggest device-enabled gloves.
-I did not have them last year.

-In an emergency last year, I found a great-fitting pair of 2″ suede-like black dress shoes.
+In an emergency last year, I found a great-fitting pair of 2″ suede-like black dress shoes at Old Navy.
 They’ve become a new part of my cruise uniform.
 They work with my black jeans or dress on formal night.

 Next, you really should bring already-broken-in hiking shoes with a tread.
-I bought Merrells.
-They weren’t comfortable in the arch so back they went.
+First, I bought Merrells.
+They weren’t comfortable for me in the arch so back they went.

 Boots for Alaska

 Rubber boots.
 Or as they’re called up north, Alaska sneakers!
 Actually, they’re Xtratufs.
 Those brown rubber boots with the light colored trim on the edges.
 You’ll probably see people on the airplane wearing them when returning to Alaska.

-Be sure to buy the Women’s Size and definitely add a liner to the boot.
+For women, be sure to buy the Women’s Size and definitely add a wooly liner to the boot.
 The salesperson will know which liner to choose.